vikhyat/react-native-executorch/docs/docs/fundamentals/getting-started.md

 import TabItem from '@theme/TabItem';

 ## What is ExecuTorch?

 ExecuTorch is a novel AI framework developed by Meta, designed to streamline deploying PyTorch models on a variety of devices, including mobile phones and microcontrollers.
 This framework enables exporting models into standalone binaries, allowing them to run locally without requiring API calls.
-ExecuTorch achieves state-of-the-art performance through optimizations and delegates such as CoreML and XNNPack.
+ExecuTorch achieves state-of-the-art performance through optimizations and delegates such as Core ML and XNNPACK.
 It provides a seamless export process with robust debugging options, making it easier to resolve issues if they arise.

 ## React Native ExecuTorch

 React Native ExecuTorch is our way of bringing ExecuTorch into the React Native world.
 Our API is built to be simple, declarative, and efficient.
 Plus, we’ll provide a set of pre-exported models for common use cases, so you won’t have to worry about handling exports yourself.
 With just a few lines of JavaScript, you’ll be able to run AI models (even LLMs 👀) right on your device—keeping user data private and saving on cloud costs.

 ## Installation

 Installation is pretty straightforward, just use your favorite package manager.

 <Tabs>